theincident/theincident.github.io/_posts/2023-04-19-truthful-interactions-how-ai-could-lead-to-the-elimination-of-lies.md

 One of the lies is the myth of the American dream.
 Many people fall victim to this lie, working hard their whole life to provide for family, only to die penniless and alone.
 The lie has been used to keep people in a state of perpetual striving, always working harder and harder to achieve a goal that is often ultimately unattainable.
 As the value of money is constantly diminishing everyone struggles to push forward with less value from the money they earned.
 Saving is a way of ensuring your money is worth less and less each year.

-Another lie is the idea that technology will solve all our problems.
-It is important to recognize that technology is not a panacea, and that it can be used for nefarious purposes just as easily as it can be used for good.

 Ultimately the mission we need to confront is the lies that underpin our society if we want to create a better future.
 And this is where AI can play a critical role.
 By providing us with access to vast amounts of data and enabling us to process it in real-time, AI can help us to uncover the truth and expose the lies that have been used to hold us back.

 Lying is an integral part of human interaction.
 From white lies to more serious deceptions, people lie for various reasons, such as avoiding punishment, gaining advantage, or protecting their self-interest.
 However, lying can have significant negative consequences, ranging from broken trust and damaged relationships to legal and ethical violations.